 Speaking of Hungry Jack's, they regularly produce variants of their Whopper hamburgers branded as a burger based on/inspired by whatever hot new film is currently doing the rounds (the aforementioned The Dark Knight was one of the first examples).
 You have to wonder because really, they barely alter the burgers at all and most of the films don't even have the slightest connection with the things.

 While mild compared to the examples of the Batman movies, Man of Steel received an "I Can Read" children's book adaptation, which has this gem; "Clark's new foes have superpowers just like he does.
 The battle is fierce, but Clark wins.
 General Zod and his helpers retreat back to outer space.", as well as Zod saying "Ouch".
-Anyone who has seen the movie will not only know that it is certainly not very kid friendly, but that Zod does not make it out of the final battle alive, and his death is quite dark, done via a Neck Snap courtesy of Supes.
+Anyone who has seen the movie will not only know that it is certainly not very kid friendly, but that Zod and his crew do not make it out of the final battle alive, and Zod's death is quite dark, done via a Neck Snap courtesy of Supes.

 Somewhere in byzantine tax codes (Toy Biz v.
 United States), dolls representing humans end up getting taxed heavier than toys not representing people (such as dollhouse tables or kitty cats or whatever).
 To capitalize on this during the release of the X-Men movie, attorneys for Marvel successfully argued that mutants are not people.
 They got the favorable tax rate — and the X-Men's main message got completely broken.
 This sets a worrying legal precedent...